-NIKE takes seriously and fully supports national and international efforts to end forced labor, human trafficking and modern slavery.
+human trafficking and modern slavery.
 NIKE's requirements for suppliers are contained in our Code of Conduct and Code Leadership Standards.
-The Code of Conduct lays out the required minimum standards we expect each supplier factory or facility to meet in producing NIKE products and includes strict requirements around forced and child labor, excessive overtime, compensation, and freedom of association amongst other requirements.
+The Code of Conduct lays out the required minimum standards we expect each supplier to meet in producing NIKE products and includes strict requirements around forced and child labor, excessive overtime, compensation, and freedom of association amongst other requirements.
 The Code Leadership Standards specify how the Code of Conduct should be implemented.
-This document also articulates how we measure factories' compliance efforts and progress against our Code of Conduct, including specific requirements on the management of key forced labor risks.
+This document also articulates how we measure suppliers' compliance efforts and progress against our Code of Conduct, including specific requirements on the management of key forced labor risks.
+We have progressively raised expectations for our contract suppliers through evolving the standards within our Code of Conduct and Code Leadership Standards.
+NIKE's Code of chain and progress toward our 2025 targets.
+As part of these changes, we added a new requirement for suppliers to develop and share their own internal Code of Conduct.